afragen/git-updater/README.md

 ...where the above URI leads to the __owner/repository__ of your theme or plugin.
 The URI may be in the format `https://github.com/<owner>/<repo>` or the short format `<owner>/<repo>`.
 You do not need both.
 Only one Plugin or Theme URI is required.
 You **should not** include any extensions like `.git`.

+### Sponsor

+You can [sponsor me on GitHub](https://github.com/sponsors/afragen) to help with continued development and support.

 ## Slack

 We now have a [Slack team for GitHub Updater](https://github-updater.slack.com).
 Please [click here for an invite](https://github-updater.herokuapp.com).
 You will be automatically added to the _#general_ and _#support_ channels.
 Please take a look at other channels too.